 Total revenue increased to \$8,990,838 in 2006, compared to \$6,801,907 in 2005.
 A substantial majority of the Company's revenue for the year ended December 31, 2006 is from the Company's three largest customers.
 See Note 15 to the Financial Statements for additional information regarding the revenue the Company derived from these three customers for the year ended December 31, 2006.
 Product revenue increased to \$8,612,705 in 2006, compared to \$6,444,444 in 2005.
 The increase in product revenue was primarily attributed to increased sales to a new significant customer in architectural coatings as well as increased sales of sunscreen and personal care materials to BASF, the Company's largest customer.
-The Company and its largest customer currently have a technology agreement in place that has led to the joint development of the second generation of sunscreen nanomaterials for other potential personal care applications.
-Management anticipates the launch of one or more new sunscreen or personal care applications in the near future, with related revenue subsequently to begin building.

 Other revenue increased to \$378,133 in 2006, compared to \$357,463 in 2005.
-This increase was primarily attributed to the Company recognizing deferred revenue in connection with its promissory note to BYK Chemie and increases in shipping revenue partially offset by decreases in purchased supplies.
+This increase was primarily attributed to the Company recognizing deferred revenue in connection with its promissory note to BYK-Chemie and increases in shipping revenue partially offset by decreases in purchased supplies.